websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/restoring-data-from-a-backup.md

 1. Follow the instructions listed above for [Restoring an Environment from the Backups Page](#restoring-an-environment-from-the-backups-page)

-Once the database has been restored, the SQL scripts from your backup service's `script` folder will run:
+Once the database has been restored, the SQL script(s) from your backup service's `scripts` folder will run:

 ```bash
 Jun 20 14:46:41.795 build-39 [backup-57488f8b8-rjq4f] Running Script: SanitizeOrg.sql